Šime Vrsaljko: Genoa

 On 12 July 2013 Vrsaljko joined Serie A side Genoa for €4.6 million.
 In his first season in the Italian top flight, Vrsaljko was a frequent member of the starting XI, playing in various roles on the right flank – including right-back and right wing.
 He made 22 appearances in total, missing rounds 24–33 through injury.

 Sassuolo

 On 22 July 2014 Vrsaljko signed for Serie A side Sassuolo for €3.5 million plus bonuses of €2 million.
 He became a key part of Sassuolo's defence under manager Eusebio Di Francesco, and eventually helped the team to achieving their first ever Europa League qualification after finishing 6th in Serie A courtesy of a Juventus Coppa Italia win over Milan as Milan would have gone to Europe instead if they had won the final.

 Atlético Madrid

-Vrsaljko signed for La Liga club Atlético Madrid in 2016 on a five-year deal.
+Vrsaljko signed for La Liga club Atlético Madrid in 2016 on a five-year deal, which was extended for another year on 5 February 2018.

 On 16 May 2018 Vrsaljko started the Europa League final as Atlético won the title.